 Parents, please schedule appointments so your children can have these exams completed over the summer.

 Under the School Attendance Laws of New York State, parents are responsible for their children's regular attendance and punctuality.
 Illness of the child, emergency illness in the family, death in the immediate family, inclement weather, and specific religious observations are the only legal reasons for absence.

 To report your child's absences, call the attendance office at your child's school.
 Please send a note with your child when they return to school explaining the reason why they were absent.
 If the child is absent more than 3 days, please bring a note from the doctor.

 Each time a child is absent or tardy, a written excuse is required.
 This excuse should be sent with the child when he or she returns to school or on the day that he or she is tardy.
 The note must include the reason for the absence or tardiness, the dates covered, and a signature only by the parent or guardian.
 Parents should call the school in the morning on each day the student is absent, providing a reason for the absence.Hamilton Parents - (914) 592-6349

 Grady Parents - (914) 592-2252

 Dixson Parents - (914) 592-1063

-Spring is here, and that means allergy season is too; Reminder: Students are NOT permitted to carry any type of medication -even over the counter medicines-with them on school property.
+During allergy season the following reminders apply: Students are NOT permitted to carry any type of medication (even over the counter medicine) with them on school property.
 The only exceptions are asthma inhalers and Epipen autoinjectors provided it is approved by the student's health care provider.
 Proper use must also be demonstrated to the School Nurse.
 If your child needs to have medicine during the school day, you'll need to speak with the nurse.
 You will also need a permission slip and doctor instructions completed.
 If there are any questions please call the school nurse.